Studio Building (Boston, Massachusetts)

 The Studio Building (1861–1906) on Tremont Street (corner of Bromfield Street) in Boston, Massachusetts, housed artists' studios, theater companies and other businesses in the 19th century.
 It "held the true Bohemia of Boston, where artists and literati delighted to gather."
 Among the tenants were portraitist E.T.
 Billings, architect George Snell, sculptor Martin Milmore, artists William Morris Hunt, William Rimmer, Edward Mitchell Bannister, Phoebe Jenks; gallerist Seth Morton Vose, and many others.

+Jonas Gilman Clark was an owner of the building from 1864 to 1872.